 At the bottom of the form, you will choose your file to upload, then click the Submit button:

-You should then get a confirmation email from ScholarWorks that your submission has been successful.
+Once you click the Submit button, you should then get a confirmation email from ScholarWorks that your submission has been successful.

 No confirmation?
 Get in touch with Shelby Reader in the CSUSB Office of Graduate Studies.

 Make the revisions to your original word processing document and save it.
+You will revise your submitted thesis by uploading the file you just corrected and saved.

 Log back into ScholarWorks, and choose the Revise submission option: